thebaldgeek/thebaldgeek.github.io/radiosonde.md

 The order of operations for auto_rx now becomes something like this.
 The lowest serial number SDR will be scanning.
 When it finds a peak with sonde data on it, it passes it off to the next highest SN SDR and keeps scanning.
 If it finds another sonde it will check if the next highest SN is already decoding, if so, it passes it up to the next highest serial number and goes back to scanning.
-If all three are decoding and it finds another sonde to decode, it will stop scanning and start decoding with no more SDR's left, your station can not scan for a 5th or more sondes till one of the current decoding SDR's timeouts and it will become the scanner at that time.
+If all three are decoding and it finds another sonde to decode, it will stop scanning and start decoding with no more SDR's left, your station can not scan for a 5th or more sondes till one of the current decoding SDR's timeouts and it will then become the scanner at that time.
 So yes, be aware that you can not control exactly which SDR will be the 'scanner' SDR at any given time.
 Thats the main reason I find it 'important' to use 4 SDRs of the same type and gain setting.

 This 'lost signal' timeout is adjustable in the station.conf file just under the min and max frequency setting section.
 It looks like this;
 ```rx_timeout = 900```

 Its default is 180 seconds, you can see I have bumped it up since I have 4 SDRs I can afford to keep listening to each sonde longer before giving up and going back in the 'not tasked' pool and wait for the 'scanning' SDR to hand it a sonde to decode.
 This time extension is also helpful for me as there are lot of mountains around my location and the sondes will drop into my noise floor while they go behind a peak and I want to stay on frequency so I can pick up decoding as soon as they float out of the shadow of the mountain peak.